adabalap/sharenest/README.md

 -   **Short-Lived Download Links:** Generates secure, short-lived Pre-Authenticated Request (PAR) URLs for downloads.
 -   **Large File Support:** Handles both small (streamed) and large (direct-to-OCI) file uploads.
 -   **Simple Web Interface:** A clean and simple UI for uploading and downloading files.
+-   **Automated File Cleanup:** A script (`cleanup_expired.py`) runs periodically to remove files that have expired or reached their download limit, freeing up storage and keeping the database clean.

 ## Technology Stack